 Now the first leg in horse racing’s Triple Crown has found a new date.

 The Derby has been held on the first Saturday in May all but once in its 145-year history.
 That one exception: 1945, the conclusion of World War II.

 While its rescheduling would otherwise indicate the Kentucky Derby would not be the first leg of the Triple Crown, reports suggest that NBC, which airs all three legs, is considering pushing back the Preakness and Belmont Stakes due to the coronavirus.

 Maryland sports betting gains traction

 A silver lining emerged amidst the ever-darkening clouds.

-According to Legal Sports Report, the Maryland Senate overwhelmingly concurred (45-0) with changes the House made earlier regarding legalized MD sports betting.
+According to Legal Sports Report, the Maryland Senate overwhelmingly concurred (45-0) with changes the House made earlier regarding legal Maryland sports betting.